barrettk/AnaerobicDigestion/readMe.md

 ### Prerequisites and Running the App

-To run the app locally, install R and run the command: `runGitHub( "AnaerobicDigestion", "KyleBarrett")` It should install the required packages automatically, but in the event of complications, run the following lines to install the necessary packages:
+To run the app locally, install R and run the command: `runGitHub( "AnaerobicDigestion", "KyleBarrett")` Prior to running the command make sure you have the following necessary packages:
 ```
 pkg <- c("shiny", "shinyAce", "shinydashboard", "dplyr", "knitr", "plyr", "tidyverse", "cowplot",
          "wrapr", "extrafont", "polynom", "ggplot2", "shinyWidgets", "gridExtra", "rmarkdown",